lsst-sqre/build-and-push-to-ghcr/README.md

 - `push` (boolean, optional) a flag to enable pushing to ghcr.io.
 Default is `true`.
   If `false`, the action skips the push to ghcr.io, but still builds the image with [`docker build`](https://docs.docker.com/engine/reference/commandline/build/).

+- `cache-from` (string, optional) a comma-separated list of Docker buildx cache sources.
+  Default is `type=gha` to use the GitHub Actions cache.
+  Set as `type=local,src=/tmp/.buildx-cache` to use a local cache.

+- `cache-to` (string, optional) a comma-separated list of Docker buildx cache destinations.
+  Default is `type=gha,mode=max` to use the GitHub Actions cache.
+  Set as `type=local,dest=/tmp/.buildx-cache` to use a local cache.

 ### Outputs

 - `fully_qualified_image_digest` (string) A complete, unique, and immutable identifier for the built image,